For a complete list of the content of each issue, click on the front cover or the issue number.

 Cover artist: Faisal Laibi Sahi

-27-page feature on Iraqi fiction with 6 authors including Mohammad Khodayyi, Mahdi Issa al-Saqr and Fuad al-Takarli.
-17-page feature, with interview, on Syrian Kurdish novelist-poet Salim Barakat.
-Fiction from five authors including Rafik Schami and Miral al-Tahawy.
-Poems from Paul Chaoul.
+Banipal 14 includes a 27-page feature on Iraqi fiction with 6 authors, including Mohammad Khodayyi, Mahdi Issa al-Saqr and Fuad al-Takarli.
+Also a 17-page feature, with interview, on Syrian Kurdish novelist-poet Salim Barakat.
+Plus fiction from five other authors including Rafik Schami and Miral al-Tahawy, and poems by Paul Chaoul.

 Includes special 56-page feature on contemporary Jordanian literature as Amman celebrates being the UNESCO Arab Capital of Culture in 2002, with 33 authors.
 PLUS 12-page feature, with interview, on the renowned Egyptian novelist Gamal el-Ghitani.
 Plus works of poets Mohammad al-Maghut and Abbas Beydhoun, fiction-writer Yasmine Khlat, and poet-author Abdul Kader el-Janabi.